NanoWorks-Project/NanoWorks/src/Sample/README.md

 ### Sample App

 This sample web API for a bookstore includes endpoints for interacting with Author and Book resources.
-It integrates a data layer using Entity Framework for database operations and NanoWorks Redis for caching.
+It integrates a data layer using Entity Framework for database operations and NanoWorks.Cache for caching with [Redis](https://redis.io/).

 Key features:

-- **Entity Framework:** Manages database context for Author and Book resources.
+- **Entity Framework:** manages database context for Author and Book resources.
-- **NanoWorks.Cache:** Provides a caching layer for improved performance.
+- **NanoWorks.Cache:** provides a caching layer for improved performance.
-- **NanoWorks.Messaging:** Publishes and consumes events via RabbitMQ to asynchronously update the cache when resources are created or modified.
+- **NanoWorks.Messaging.RabbitMq:** publishes and consumes events via RabbitMQ to asynchronously refresh the cache when resources are created or modified.

 ---